 Mean score of companies in the Fruit and Vegetable Products industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-Coco, headquartered in GT, currently does not have any publicly available carbon emissions data, as indicated by the absence of specific figures in kg CO2e.
+Coco, headquartered in GT, currently does not have any publicly available carbon emissions data for the most recent year, as indicated by the absence of specific figures.
 Additionally, there are no documented reduction targets or climate pledges outlined in their sustainability initiatives.
 The company does not inherit emissions data from a parent organisation, and thus operates independently regarding its climate commitments.
-While there are no specific targets or achievements to report, it is essential for companies in the beverage industry to establish clear climate strategies and reduction goals to align with global sustainability efforts.
-As the industry increasingly focuses on reducing carbon footprints, Coco may consider developing and communicating its climate commitments to enhance transparency and accountability in its environmental impact.
+As of now, there are no specific initiatives or targets related to the Science Based Targets initiative (SBTi) or other recognised frameworks such as CDP, RE100, or CA100.
+In the context of the industry, it is essential for companies like Coco to establish clear climate commitments and reduction strategies to align with global sustainability goals.
+Without concrete data or targets, it remains challenging to assess their environmental impact or commitment to reducing carbon emissions.